 While Benadryl seems like an innocent-enough drug, it can cause health issues if it’s abused, Gina Posner, MD, a board-certified pediatrician at MemorialCare Orange Coast Medical Center in Fountain Valley, California, told Health.
 “It’s fine in small doses but taking large doses is a bad idea,” she said.
 Here’s what you need to know about how Benadryl—especially taking too much of the drug—can impact the body.

 Benadryl is a brand-name, over-the-counter version of the generic drug diphenhydramine.
 It's a type of sedating antihistamine, which means that it works to block histamines—chemicals in some of your body's cells that are released as part of your body’s response to an allergy, the National Institutes of Health (NIH) says.
 Antihistamines can be used to treat allergies, as well as upper GI conditions that are caused by excessive stomach acid, the NIH says.

 Essentially, Benadryl can impact your whole body.
-“Just as an allergic reaction can affect multiple organ systems of the body, Benadryl can affect multiple organ systems,” Ashanti Woods, M.D., a pediatrician at Baltimore's Mercy Medical Center, tells Health.
+“Just as an allergic reaction can affect multiple organ systems of the body, Benadryl can affect multiple organ systems,” Ashanti Woods, MD, a pediatrician at Baltimore's Mercy Medical Center, recently told Health.

 What happens when you take too much Benadryl?